S.T.A.L.K.E.R.: Shadow of Chernobyl Game Cover

 • “Just listening to the opening music gives me PTSD.”

 The humor in the game is often described as a mix of intentional and unintentional comedy, with players finding amusement in quirky character interactions, absurd bugs, and the darkly humorous atmosphere.
-Many reviews highlight the hilarity of NPC dialogue, particularly from bandits, and the amusing glitches that add a layer of charm to the gameplay.
+Many reviews highlight the hilarity of NPC dialogue, particularly the memorable lines from bandits, as well as the amusing glitches that add a layer of charm to the gameplay.
 Overall, the humor is seen as a unique aspect that enhances the experience, despite the game's bleak setting and challenging mechanics.

 • “It's bleak, creepy, oppressive (even a bit dated), and the world seems so alive, even if the NPCs act funny at times.”